meetp-azilen/FintechPOC/README.md

     *   Expo CLI: `npm install -g expo-cli`

 **Install Dependencies for Mobile App:**
-Navigate to the client directory (if your React Native app is in a subdirectory like `client/` or `mobile/` - adjust if it's in the root).
-If your React Native app is in the project root, you can skip the `cd client` step.
+Navigate to the client directory (if your React Native app is in a subdirectory like `src/` or `mobile/` - adjust if it's in the root).
+If your React Native app is in the project root, you can skip the `cd src` step.

 Assuming your client app is in the root of `FintechPOC` as per the original README:
     ```bash